TanishaKothari-45/lyrical-wanders/README.md

-# Lyrical Wonders - Chaos Visualizer
+# Lyrical Wanders - Chaos Visualizer

 An advanced, immersive audio visualizer that creates dynamic, wave-based visualizations from your music.
 The visualizer transforms audio data into mesmerizing visual patterns with fluid wave motions, particle explosions, and dynamic color responses.